Part of the Technical Health audit

 What this check does

-SiteCurl examines the HTML response from your server and checks whether visible content is present or if the page relies on JavaScript to render its content after loading.
-Pages that return mostly empty HTML with JavaScript bundles are flagged as client-side rendered.
+SiteCurl reads the HTML response from your server and checks if real content is there or if the page relies on JavaScript to build its content after loading.
+Pages that return mostly empty HTML with JS bundles are flagged as client-side rendered.

-The check looks for common patterns of single-page applications: a minimal HTML shell with a root div, large JavaScript bundles, and frameworks like React, Vue, or Angular that render content in the browser.
+The check looks for common signs of single-page apps: a bare HTML shell with a root div, large JS bundles, and frameworks like React, Vue, or Angular that build content in the browser.

-SiteCurl reports whether the initial HTML contains meaningful content or is primarily a JavaScript application shell.
-Pages with content in the HTML response pass.
-Pages with empty shells that depend on JavaScript to render are flagged.
+SiteCurl reports if the first HTML contains real content or is mainly a JS app shell.
+Pages with content in the HTML pass.
+Pages with empty shells that need JS to render are flagged.

 How this shows up in the real world

-When a traditional website sends a page, the HTML contains all the visible content: headings, paragraphs, images, and links.
-The browser reads the HTML and displays it.
-Search engine crawlers do the same: they read the HTML and index the content.
+When a standard site sends a page, the HTML holds all the visible content: headings, text, images, and links.
+The browser reads the HTML and shows it.
+Crawlers do the same: they read the HTML and index the content.

-Single-page applications (SPAs) work differently.
-The server sends a minimal HTML file with a JavaScript bundle.
-The browser downloads and runs the JavaScript, which then builds the page content in the browser.
-The visitor sees the same result, but the process is different.
+Single-page apps (SPAs) work in a new way.
+The server sends a bare HTML file with a JS bundle.
+The browser runs the JS, which then builds the page content on the client side.
+The user sees the same result, but the process is different.

-The problem is that search engines and AI crawlers may not execute JavaScript.
-Google says Googlebot renders JavaScript, but it does so in a separate phase that can be delayed by days.
-Other search engines (Bing, DuckDuckGo) and AI crawlers may not render JavaScript at all.
-If your content only exists after JavaScript runs, these systems see an empty page.
+The issue is that Google and AI crawlers may not run JS.
+Google says Googlebot renders JS, but it does so in a later phase that can lag by days.
+Bing, DuckDuckGo, and AI crawlers may not render JS at all.
+If your content only exists after JS runs, these tools see a blank page.

-This creates a visibility gap.
-Your site looks complete to visitors with JavaScript-enabled browsers, but it is blank or nearly blank to any system that reads only the HTML response.
-The gap affects search indexing, AI citations, social media previews, and any tool that fetches your pages.
+This makes a gap in who can see your content.
+Your site looks fine to users with JS turned on, but it is blank to any tool that reads only the HTML response.
+The gap hits search indexing, AI citations, social media previews, and any tool that fetches your pages.

 Why it matters

-Search engines may not index content that requires JavaScript to render.
-While Google has improved its JavaScript rendering, the process is delayed and not guaranteed.
-Other search engines and AI crawlers may skip JavaScript entirely.
-Content in the initial HTML is always indexed.
+Google may not index content that needs JS to render.
+While Google has gotten better at JS rendering, it is delayed and not assured.
+Bing and AI crawlers may skip JS fully.
+Content in the first HTML is always indexed.

-Social media previews (Open Graph, Twitter Cards) read the HTML meta tags from the server response.
-If your meta tags are generated by JavaScript, social shares will show blank or default previews.
-This reduces click-through from social media posts.
+Social media previews (Open Graph, Twitter Cards) read meta tags from the HTML response.
+If your meta tags are built by JS, social shares will show blank or default previews.
+That cuts clicks from social media posts.

-Page speed suffers when the browser must download, parse, and execute JavaScript before any content appears.
-Server-rendered pages show content immediately.
-Client-rendered pages show a blank screen or loading spinner until the JavaScript finishes.
+Page speed drops when the browser must load, parse, and run JS before any content shows up.
+Server-rendered pages show content right away.
+Client-rendered pages show a blank screen or spinner until the JS finishes.

 Who this impacts most

-SaaS products built with React, Vue, or Angular as single-page applications are the most affected.
-The marketing site and the application may share the same framework, meaning marketing pages that need to rank in search are rendered by JavaScript instead of being served as HTML.
+SaaS products built with React, Vue, or Angular as single-page apps are hit hardest.
+The marketing site and the app may share the same framework.
+That means marketing pages that need to rank in search are built by JS instead of served as HTML.

-Headless CMS setups that use a JavaScript frontend (Next.js, Nuxt.js, Gatsby) can fall into this category if server-side rendering is not configured.
-The default build of many frameworks produces a client-rendered app unless SSR or static generation is explicitly enabled.
+Headless CMS setups that use a JS frontend (Next.js, Nuxt.js, Gatsby) can fall into this trap if SSR is not turned on.
+The default build of many frameworks makes a client-rendered app unless SSR or static export is set up on purpose.

-Any site that uses a JavaScript framework to render page content rather than serving HTML directly is at risk.
-The content exists, but search engines and AI systems may not see it.
+Any site that uses a JS framework to build page content rather than serving HTML is at risk.
+The content exists, but Google and AI tools may not see it.

 How to fix it

-Step 1: Enable server-side rendering (SSR).
-If you use Next.js, enable getServerSideProps or getStaticProps for pages that need to be indexed.
-In Nuxt.js, set the render mode to 'universal.'
+Step 1: Turn on server-side rendering (SSR).
+In Next.js, use getServerSideProps or getStaticProps for pages that need to be indexed.
+In Nuxt.js, set render mode to 'universal.'
 In Angular, use Angular Universal.
-SSR sends fully rendered HTML from the server while keeping client-side interactivity.
+SSR sends full HTML from the server while keeping client-side features.

-Step 2: Use static site generation for content pages.
-For pages that do not change often (blog posts, marketing pages, documentation), generate static HTML at build time.
-This produces fast, fully crawlable pages with no JavaScript rendering required.
+Step 2: Use static export for content pages.
+For pages that rarely change (blog posts, marketing pages, docs), build static HTML at compile time.
+This makes fast, fully crawlable pages with no JS rendering needed.

-Step 3: Add pre-rendering for critical pages.
-If full SSR is too complex, use a pre-rendering service that generates HTML snapshots of your pages for search engine crawlers.
-Services like Prerender.io or Rendertron serve static HTML to bots while visitors get the JavaScript version.
+Step 3: Add pre-rendering for key pages.
+If full SSR is too complex, use a pre-rendering tool that makes HTML copies of your pages for crawlers.
+Tools like Prerender.io or Rendertron serve static HTML to bots while users get the JS version.

-Step 4: Verify with a fetch test.
-Use Google Search Console's URL Inspection tool to see how Google renders your page.
-Compare the rendered output to what your server sends.
+Step 4: Test with a fetch check.
+Use Search Console's URL tool to see how Google renders your page.
+Compare the result to what your server sends.
 If key content is missing from the server response, SSR or pre-rendering is needed.

 Common mistakes when fixing this

-Assuming Google renders all JavaScript.
-Google renders JavaScript, but with a delay that can range from hours to days.
-Other search engines may not render it at all.
-AI crawlers typically do not execute JavaScript.
-Do not rely on client-side rendering for pages that need to be discoverable.
+Thinking Google renders all JS.
+Google renders JS, but with a lag of hours to days.
+Bing may not render it at all.
+AI crawlers often skip JS.
+Do not rely on client-side rendering for pages that need to be found.

-Enabling SSR for the app but not the marketing site.
-If your marketing site uses the same JavaScript framework as your application, make sure SSR is enabled for marketing pages too.
-These are the pages that need search visibility the most.
+Turning on SSR for the app but not the marketing site.
+If your marketing site uses the same JS framework as your app, make sure SSR is on for marketing pages too.
+These are the pages that need search reach the most.

 Testing only in a browser.
-Your browser always runs JavaScript, so client-rendered pages look fine.
-Test with tools that fetch the raw HTML (curl, View Source, Google's URL Inspection) to see what search engines see.
+Your browser always runs JS, so client-rendered pages look fine.
+Test with tools that fetch the raw HTML (curl, View Source, Search Console's URL tool) to see what crawlers see.

 How to verify the fix